 This group searches out and shares ideas that inspire citizens to make and create sustainable consumer choices - global in awareness, local in application.
 Members believe that we are citizens first and consumers second; that our world is finite and borrowed from future generations; that we can live sustainably and in harmony with nature; and that inspiration is a renewable resource.

-Mission: We promote citizen-driven leadership by providing learning and practical opportunities for sustainable living in Red Deer and District.
+Mission: We promote citizen-driven leadership through sustainable planning and living in the Red Deer region.

 Vision: We envision a community that is living sustainably.